Temple car: Largest temple chariot

 Asia's Largest Temple car "Aazhi Ther (Big Chariot)" in Thiruvarur, Tamil Nadu.

 The procession of the Asia's largest and greatest temple car of Thiruvarur Thiyagarajar Temple in Tamil Nadu features prominently in an ancient festival held in the town.
 The annual chariot festival of the Thygarajaswamy temple is celebrated during April – May, corresponding to the Tamil month of Chitrai.
 The chariot is the largest of its kind in Asia and India weighing 300 tons with a height of 90 feet.
 The chariot comes around the four main streets surrounding the temple during the festival.
 The event is attended by lakhs of people from all over Tamil Nadu.

 The Aazhi Ther is the biggest temple chariot in Tamil Nadu.
 The 30-foot tall temple car, which originally weighed 220 tons, is raised to 96 feet with bamboo sticks and decorative clothes, taking its total weight to 350 tons.
 Mounted on the fully decorated temple car, the presiding deity – Lord Shiva – went around the four streets with the devotees pulling it using huge ropes.
 Two bulldozers were engaged to provide the required thrust so that devotees could move the chariot.

+Tallest temple chariot

+Tamil Nadu’s Tallest Temple Chariot at Sarangapani Temple, Kumbakonam, Tamil Nadu.

+The grand temple chariot of Sarangapani Temple in Kumbakonam, Tamil Nadu, is regarded as the tallest temple chariot in Tamil Nadu.
+The majestic ther stands at an enormous height of 118 feet and weighs around 500 tons, making it one of the heaviest and most magnificent wooden temple chariots in India.
+The annual chariot festival of the temple is celebrated with great devotion during the Tamil month of Chithirai, attracting lakhs of devotees from across the state.

+Mounted on the richly decorated temple car, the presiding deity – Lord Sarangapani Perumal – is taken in a grand procession around the four Raja Veedhis surrounding the temple.
+Devotees pull the gigantic chariot using massive ropes amidst traditional music, chanting, and celebrations.

+Due to the colossal size and weight of the ther, 3 bulldozers and 1 crane are engaged to provide the required thrust, balance, and movement for the smooth procession of the towering temple chariot through the streets of Kumbakonam.